You are here

 The Berkshire Botanical Garden’s Herb Associates began in 1957 when three women who loved and grew herbs — Gertrude Burdsall, Emily Rose, and Amy Bess-Miller — decided to make and sell herbal products to benefit the Garden.

-Some facts about fire blight and tips for how to manage it.
+Now I am wondering about my ability to grow apples at all in my Massachusetts garden.
+Here are some facts about fire blight and tips for how to manage it.

 Help Our Garden Grow!